systemphile/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/bookshelf/retrieve.md

-Steps for retrieving and displaying all attributes of the book we just created.
+Retrieve and display all attributes of the book we just created.

 ```
 >>> from bookshelf.models import Book